Leonard scores 33 as Clippers eliminate Mavericks | Sports-Games

 Kawhi Leonard had 33 points, 14 rebounds and seven assists and the Los Angeles Clippers eliminated the Dallas Mavericks from the playoffs with a 111-97 victory in Game 6 on Sunday in the NBA bubble near Orlando.
 Ivica Zubac had 15 points and 11 rebounds, while Paul George contributed 15 points, nine boards and seven assists for the Clippers.
 Leonard added five steals.

 The Clippers advanced to the second round of the Western Conference playoffs, where they await the winner of the Utah Jazz-Denver Nuggets series.
+The Nuggets won later Sunday to tie the series 3-3.
+Game 7 is scheduled for Tuesday at 8:30 p.m.
+ET.
 Luka Doncic had 38 points, nine assists and nine rebounds for the Mavericks.
 Dorian Finney-Smith added 16 points and Tim Hardaway Jr. chipped in 10.

 Dallas rallied from a 23-point, third-quarter deficit, pulling to within 88-82 on Doncic's 3-pointer with 9:28 left in the fourth.
 But Los Angeles regrouped and pulled away behind the play of Leonard and Reggie Jackson, who sank four 3-pointers in the final quarter and finished with 14 points.
 The Clippers pounced on the Mavericks in the third quarter.
 L.A. opened the second half with a 20-3 surge, capped by Leonard's three-point play that made it 77-54 midway through the third.